Miaoyanwang/ordinal_tensor/data/ReadMe.txt

 Data file (node): BrainNetView.../Data/miaoyan/Desikan_miaoyan.node.txt

 Data file (edge): A user-specified input.
 This is a matrix file representing the brain connection.
 The edge can be raw connection strength, estimated strength, truncated strength, or any measures you want to plot over the brain edges.
-I included a example0.txt file as an example.
+I included example0.txt file as an example input.

 Note: (You may need enable "all files *" option by clicking the "options" in the pop-up console.)